 The centre of Thailand is rich in history, present and old capital cities rise here.

-As said before, Bangkok is hard to describe in few words, and today it’s so much extended that every neighbourhood is a different city in the city.
+As said before, Bangkok is hard to describe in few words, and today it’s so much extended that every neighbourhood is a different city within the city.
 If you have time, stay at least 3 days to get a glimpse of it.
 We’ve been there many times already, the sacred temples area is for example so different from the modern Sukhumvit where we stayed last time!

 Ayutthaya is one of the former capitals of the Kingdom of Siam.
 Its open air temples are astonishing, our recommendation is to get a bike and wander around freely!
 Being at an enjoyable 1h30 train ride away, it is possible to get here on a day trip from Bangkok.